Samyukta Karnataka

 Samyukta Karnataka is a major Kannada newspaper which has its headquarters in Hubballi, Karnataka.
 It is also published from Bengaluru, Mangaluru, Bagalkot, Kalaburgi and Davanagere.
-The incumbent editor is Hunasavadi Rajan.
+The editor is Mahabala Seetalbhavi (Mahabaleshwar V.Bhat).
 The newspaper is also available in an e-format on the official website.

 Samyukta Karnataka was first published in 1921.
 It has its origins in the Indian Independence movement starting with an objective to promote ideas of nationalism.